Why The Key To Millennial Job Satisfaction Lies With SMEs

 What’s great about this is that you can gain so much more knowledge and experience.
 If you’re in the marketing team, for example, you may also touch upon aspects of HR, such as internal branding or employee engagement.
 You could find yourself representing the company at networking events or sales conferences.
 You could be involved with customer service initiatives and communications.

-This freedom and variety does not suit everyone, and there’s a level of comfort in sticking to your core function.
+This freedom and variety do not suit everyone, and there’s a level of comfort in sticking to your core function.
 But if you thrive in a fast-moving, diverse environment, you could find some real satisfaction in a role at an SME.

 The opportunity for progression

-A benefit of larger organisations is that there is typically a very linear, clear path for career progression.
+A benefit of larger organizations is that there is typically a very linear, clear path for career progression.
 The possibility of promotion plays a key role in job satisfaction, as does the feeling that good, hard work has been rewarded.

 But don’t write off SMEs on this front.
 With a more fluid company structure, many SMEs can offer significant potential for progression.
 Roles can be created as the needs of the business evolve, and you may find yourself ascending the ranks more quickly than your peers in big companies, who are bound by a more rigid hierarchy.